 Are There Other Therapies to Treat Symptoms of Depression?

 There are other treatments your doctor may consider.
-Electroconvulsive therapy, or ECT, is a treatment option for people whose symptoms don't get better with medicine or who have severe depression and need treatment immediately.
+Electroconvulsive therapy, or ECT, is a treatment option for people whose symptoms don't get better with medicine or who have severe depression and need treatment right away.

 When Should I Seek Help?